Lambosaurus/Modules/Parts/SHTC3/README.md

 This uses an I2C inteface.

 ## Usage
-Note that the SPI enable/disable is the responsibility of the user.
+Note that the I2C enable/disable is the responsibility of the user.

 The following example initialises the part, and reads out the temp & humidity.